 Plan and identify future health and care needs by involving the person in decision-making to the greatest extent possible.
-This includes identifying and documenting the goals of care, as well as supporting patients to complete formal documentation of their preferences.
+This includes identifying and documenting the goals of care, as well as supporting patients to complete formally document of their preferences.

-Advance care planning documents patients may choose to complete include:
+Advance care planning documents may include any of the following:

-- Advance health directive—a legal document which allows you to give instructions about your future healthcare, and appoint an enduring power of attorney.
-It comes into effect if you have impaired capacity.
+- Advance health directive—a legal document which allows a person to provide directions about future healthcare, and appoint an attorney for health and personal matters.
+Advance health directives activate only when a person has impaired capacity.

-- Enduring power of attorney—a legal document giving another person(s) (substitute decision-maker) the authority to make personal (including healthcare) and/or financial decisions on your behalf when you have impaired capacity.
+- Enduring power of attorney—a legal document giving another person(s) (substitute decision-maker) the authority to make personal (including healthcare) and/or financial decisions on their behalf when the person has impaired capacity.

 - Statement of Choices—focuses on wishes, values and beliefs.
-It is a document in use in some Queensland hospitals, residential aged care facilities and GP clinics to support advance care planning conversations.
+It is a form used in some Queensland hospitals, residential aged care facilities and GP clinics to support advance care planning conversations.
 The Statement of choices can guide decision-making, but cannot be used in the same way as an advance health directive, as it is not a legal document.

 Note: completion of an advance health directive, enduring power of attorney or Statement of Choices by a patient is entirely voluntary.

-Coordination of care involves ensuring anything discussed or recorded in the context of advance care planning is implemented at the time a patient needs and according to individual preferences.
+Coordination of care involves ensuring anything discussed or recorded in the context of advance care planning is implemented at the time a patient needs it and is carried out according to individual preferences.
 Best practice advance care planning is most appropriately coordinated by a multidisciplinary team of health professionals who address the person’s individual physical, emotional, psychological, social, practical, cultural and spiritual needs.

 Advance care planning should be reviewed by the multidisciplinary team regularly to ensure currency, consistency and appropriateness with the person's evolving circumstances, needs, goals and preferences.
-The iterative nature of advance care planning implies that it can take time for people to gather and process information, talk to their substitute decision-maker(s), carers and family members, and carry out relevant actions.
-A number of consultations may be necessary.
-A multidisciplinary approach will ensure the unique, evolving needs of the individual, their substitute decision-maker(s), carers and family members will be addressed.
+The iterative nature of advance care planning often means it can take time for people to gather and process information, talk to their substitute decision-maker(s), carers and family members, and carry out relevant actions.

 Find information on: